Twin electroweak bubble nucleation and gravitational wave under the $S_3$ symmetry of two-Higgs-doublet model: INTRODUCTION

 \item In Refs. \cite{1305.6610, 1504.05949, PRL,125}, the strong first order EWPT in 2HDM with the condition, the hierarchy of mass, $m_{H^\pm }<m_{H} < m_{A}$ and $1 < \tan\beta <10$.

 \item The results in Refs.~\cite{2111.13079J.
 High Energy Phys,128} confirm that the masses of additional Higgs bosons are typically $300-400$ GeV for a first order EWPT.

-\item Furthermore, in Ref.~\cite{dori,124,127} there are many scenarios among the additional Higgs bosons were studied in the EWPT problem, specifically $m_{H^\pm}=m_A$ or $m_{H}=m_{H^\pm }$. \end{itemize}
+\item Furthermore, in Ref.~\cite{dori,124,127,kanemura,thomas} there are many scenarios among the additional Higgs bosons were studied in the EWPT problem, specifically $m_{H^\pm}=m_A$ or $m_{H}=m_{H^\pm }$. \end{itemize}

 The above conclusions lead to an instruction for surveying 2HDM-$S_3$ also with a parameter region, $1\sim\tan\beta<17$ and the masses of additional bosons must be larger than 200 GeV.
+Thus, the value domain of $\tan\beta$ is usually quite wide, which is not convenient for investigating EWPT.
+Therefore, following Ref.\cite{pal}, we introduce the parameter $a=v^2/v^2_2$ to replace $\tan\beta$.
+This will also be specified again in Section II.
 Our result in Ref.\cite{pal} agrees with the above conclusions and the results in Ref.~\cite{dori,davidson,129,130}, which concludes that $\tan\beta$ is not a meaningful parameter in 2HDM.
 This is also the motivation for us to fully study the Baryogenesis scenario in 2HDM-$S_3$.

 The main results of Ref.\cite{pal} are outlined as follows.
 The ratio parameter $\tan\beta$ does not cause the dynamics of phase transition and the effective potential should be written as two components, each corresponding to a VeV.
-However, $\tan\beta$ determines the value range of addinational particles.
+However, $\tan\beta$ determines the value range of additional particles.
 The $S_3$ symmetry acts as a "boundary" between the two electroweak phase transitions.

 To complete the Baryogenesis scenario in 2HDM-$S_3$ and continue the results of Ref.\cite{pal}, this paper presents the calculations of sphaleron and gravitational wave.
 Sphaleron is a process associated with the $B$ violation, so calculating and testing its rules to more firmly confirm the solution of baryon asymmetry problem in this model.
 Gravitational waves (GW) produced in the EWPT are almost a accompanying problem that can be connected to experimental data of current detectors.